 1. The Political Careers of Prime Ministers in Europe, 1945-2016.
 Do Different Democracies Select Different Leaders? (book project) (with Ferdinand Müller-Rommel, Leuphana University of Lüneburg) The main research questions of this book project are: ‘is there any recruitment pattern of prime ministers in democracies?’; ‘do different types of democracies recruit different kinds of leaders?’; ‘if yes, can a trend towards convergence between European democracies can be detected over years?’.
-Political careers are the dependent variable of this study, whereas the independent variables are derived from three main literature strands: (1) elite recruitment; (2) personalization/presidentialization of politics; (3) transformation of democracy.
-In particular, the work investigates the impact of path dependence of both institutional and cultural factors on the political recruitment of prime ministers.
+Political careers are the dependent variable of this study, whereas the independent variables are derived from three main literature strands: (1) elite recruitment; (2) presidentialization/personalization of politics; (3) transformation of democracy.
+In particular, the work investigates the impact of path dependence of institutional and party factors on the political recruitment of prime ministers.

-3. Eurosceptic or Anti-System?
-The Conditions for the Systemic Opposition to Europe (with Eugenio Salvati, University of Pavia) This project aims to propose a narrower conceptualization of party Euroscepticism, based on the concept of anti-system parties.
-Moreover, it seeks to understand why anti-system parties emerge in some countries, whereas in others they do not.
-The viability of the conceptualization is tested through a configurational analysis of the necessary and sufficient conditions of the success of anti-system parties in different national contexts within European Union.
-4. Definitions and Measurements of Institutionalization of New Personal Parties.
+2. Cabinet Decision-Making in Parliamentary Systems The project aims to systematize the literature on cabinet decision-making in parliamentary (and semi-presidential) systems.
+It pays attention to the main questions at issue, to how scholars address them and the answers they provide, to the main deficits in the field, and to how these deficits could be tackled for a future research agenda.
+3. Definitions and Measurements of Institutionalization of New Personal Parties.
 The case of the 5Star Movement (with Fortunato Musella, University of Naples Federico II) This project tries to unify different strands of literature on party institutionalization into a common framework and, secondly, to use this framework for the analysis of a new party of the Italian party system: the Five Star Movement (M5S).
 The final aim is to provide new insights on party stabilization's conditions and party system changes.
 The Five Star Movement has recently emerged as one the most important party players in terms of public support in Italy.
 The fluidity of its organization and the uncertainty of future developments makes this new party an interesting case study for the study of new parties' institutionalization in established democracies.
 The project proposes a multidimensional conceptualization of party institutionalization and seeks to build a relevant index for empirical research.